 If time allows, you may wish to extend this activity by having students survey their classmates about typical snack choices.
-This survey can be done within the class, grade, or school-wide.
+This survey can be done in the class, grade, or school-wide.

 Have students to go to the Nutrition Café's Nutrition Sleuth game.
 This game can provide students with a good introduction to how vitamins and minerals are essential to keep everything working well.

 Since there are seven different cases students can attempt to solve, you can break up students into teams and have each team tackle a case.
-Have students write down what they learn about the nutrients in their science journals as they solve the cases.
+Students should write down what they learn about the nutrients on the Good Food, Good Health student sheet.

 Once the teams have solved the cases, have them report to the class what they learned.
 You might want to create a table for the whole class, using a large sheet of paper.
 List each of the cases included in the Nutrition Sleuth game and then write down the results of the students’ investigations by each case.

 After the class has finished this exercise, ask students the questions from the teacher sheet.
 After completing this exercise, discuss the students’ answers with them.

 To build on the concepts that vitamins and minerals are essential to keep everything in our bodies working well, provide students with the Take the 5 A Day Challenge chart.
 Ask students to follow the directions on the page and record the fruits and vegetables they ate the day before.
 Once students have recorded the fruits and vegetables, discuss the chart with your students and ask them these questions:

 - Did you manage to eat five fruits and vegetables a day?

 - If not, what can you do to reach the goal of eating five fruits and vegetables a day?